-Please remember that your stories of goals, accomplishments, challenge, cultural experience, background, setback, leadership etc. need to be made personal.
-By using passive voice, you will make your own stories so impersonal and lifeless that they will not only weaken your message, but also turn your heroic accomplishments into lackluster ones.
+Please remember that your stories of goals, accomplishments, challenges, cultural experience, background, setback, leadership, etc. need to be made personal.
+By using passive voice, you will make your own stories so impersonal and lifeless that they will not only weaken your message but also turn your heroic accomplishments into lackluster ones.

-- Too many sentences starting with the word ‘I’:
+9. Too many sentences starting with the word ‘I’

 The most common mistakes I have noticed in essays are– missing articles, lack of parallelism, sentence fragments, and misplaced modifiers.
 Please note that the last step in writing is to proofread your essay for sentence structure, punctuation, grammar, and spelling errors.
-If neglected, these errors are a poor refection on your candidacy and can jeopardize your chances of admission despite your great GMAT score, good GPA, and impressive work experience.
+If neglected, these errors are a poor reflection on your candidacy and can jeopardize your chances of admission despite your great GMAT score, good GPA, and impressive work experience.
 Also, to make your story more comprehensible, avoid writing extremely lengthy sentences stretching 4-5 lines.
-Please note that writing extraordinarily bulky sentences is not an evidence of good English.
-The Ad Com only get couple of minutes to go through your essay, and you don’t want them to get entangled in the maze of your intricate sentences.
+Please note that writing extraordinarily bulky sentences is not evidence of good English.
+The Ad.
+Com. only gets a couple of minutes to go through your essay, and you don’t want them to get entangled in the maze of your intricate sentences.
 Your goal should be to convey your message effectively in a clear, concise, and simple language that is easy to understand.
-(For examples, click here:
+(For examples, click here)